Contact and Non-Contact Hours

 - Webinars on yoga-related topics;

-- Group activities including directed discussion, technique practice or teaching practice;
+- Group activities, including directed discussion, technique practice, or teaching practice;

-Examples of unallowable Non-Contact Hours include:
+Examples of non-allowable non-contact hours include: